asyncapi/website/pages/docs/tutorials/generate-code.md

 ## Introduction

-In this tutorial, you'll learn how to generate an application that uses the [Glee](https://github.com/asyncapi/glee) framework.
+In this tutorial, you'll learn how to generate an application that uses the <a href="https://github.com/asyncapi/glee" target="_blank">Glee</a> framework.
 You'll do it with an AsyncAPI document and the [AsyncAPI CLI](/tools/cli).

 ## Background context
-[Glee](https://github.com/asyncapi/glee) is a TypeScript/JavaScript framework that enables you to create APIs and messaging clients based on your AsyncAPI document.
+<a href="https://github.com/asyncapi/glee" target="_blank">Glee</a> is a TypeScript/JavaScript framework that enables you to create APIs and messaging clients based on your AsyncAPI document.
 Instead of generating code, this framework tightly integrates with your AsyncAPI document and binds functions to specific AsyncAPI operations.
 You only have to provide the code for these functions and Glee handles the rest.

 Glee is often used with the [AsyncAPI CLI](/tools/cli) for a better development experience.